-Pinnacol analyzed claims reported from 2014-2018 to profile common injuries suffered by teachers, administrators, drivers, custodians and other technical staff, and ways to avoid them.
-We've highlighted common and expensive injuries by group, along with how the injuries occur and who is at the highest risk.
+Pinnacol analyzed claims reported from 2019-2022 to profile common injuries suffered by teachers, administrators, drivers, custodians and other technical staff, and ways to avoid them.

 When injuries occur